EXCITING NEWS! Mark W. Taylor & Associates has joined us and we've updated our name! Click here to read more

 Nathan Ziegler

 Nathan has served more than 4,500 families in his 20 years practicing law.
-He founded Nathan Ziegler & Associates to be the first elder firm in West Texas.
+He founded Ziegler Estate Law Group to be the first elder firm in West Texas.
 He enjoys continually cultivating the know-how to provide cutting edge wealth protection and long-term care planning strategies.